-So what goes in to deciding when you should change your furnace filter?
+So what goes in to deciding when you should replace your furnace filter?

-- On the top of that open compartment is where your furnace filter is resting on two metal brackets.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal lips.

 - There will be a little space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.